Swimming at the 2015 Pan American Games – Women's 100 metre backstroke

 The women's 100 metre backstroke competition of the swimming events at the 2015 Pan American Games took place on July 17 at the CIBC Pan Am/Parapan Am Aquatics Centre and Field House in Toronto, Canada.
 The defending Pan American Games champion was Rachel Bootsma of the United States.

 This race consisted of two lengths of the pool, both lengths in backstroke.
-The top eight swimmers from the heats would qualify for the A final (where the medals would be awarded), while the next best eight swimmers would qualify for the B final.
+The top eight swimmers from the heats would qualify for the A final (where the medals would be awarded), while the next eight swimmers would qualify for the B final.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: